 LAMB'S FAMILY OASIS IN MELBOURNE

-Leanne Duxbury lives with her family in an oasis of style in Melbourne’s southeast.
+Leanne Duxbury lives with her family in an oasis in Melbourne’s southeast.
 Her sister’s kids couldn’t pronounce her name, so they called her Lamb.
 This is Lamb’s story.

 Coco Sheils likes to tell a story from when she and her sister, Leanne (Lamb) Duxbury, were in primary school.
 “We went to play at a friend’s house and it was a mess,” she says.
 “So Leanne co-ordinated for us to clean it up.
 She even started the ironing.
 I kid you not.
 She’s always had it in her.”
 These days Lamb confines her nesting instincts to the home she shares with her husband, Brent and his 18-year-old daughter, Sarah.
 But nonetheless, she always has a project on the go and is constantly refining and rearranging the spaces in her Melbourne home.